Journald Receiver - Data Input and System Documentation

 This example captures only messages with a priority level of warning (warn) or higher:

-type: journald
+receivers: my-receiver: type: journald priority: warn

 Here, my-receiver will only receive messages classified as warnings (warn), errors (err), or emergencies (emerg) by journald.
 Informational or debugging messages will be filtered out.